 “Thanks Mace.
 Miz Andrea’s order came in.
 I wanted to drop it off before the storm hit.”

 Glancing pointedly out the window, he grunted again.
-“I think you’re a little late.”
+“You’re a little late.”

 She looked at him dryly.
 “Really?
 I hadn’t noticed.”